What are credit card processing fees?

 This is most easily achieved by automating their payment acceptance and cash application processes.
 Even though credit card payments come with remittance advice attached, most ERP systems cannot automatically apply the cash to open invoices.
 An automation vendor can help suppliers achieve straight-thru-processing of virtual credit card payments and save resources that would otherwise be diverted to the manual task of matching VCC payments to open invoices.

-To learn how accounts receivable automation from Billtrust can help lower your costs to accept credit card payments, connect with [email protected].
+To learn how accounts receivable automation can help lower your costs to accept credit card payments, connect with Billtrust.